Invisible Hearing Aids: Are They Right For You?

 Not Suitable for Those With Severe Hearing Loss

-Invisible hearing aids are not powerful enough for those with severe hearing loss.
+Invisible hearing aids are not powerful enough for those with severe or profound hearing loss.
 Their small size cannot accommodate the speakers and processing power required.

 IICs can only fit a single microphone, so they can’t support directional features that help isolate a person’s voice and reduce background noise.
-Larger hearing aids have more microphones that enable clearer conversations in crowded environments.
-Invisible hearing aids can't do this, which means they are best suited to those with mild hearing loss.
+Larger hearing aids have more space for additional microphones that enable clearer conversations in crowded environments.

 No Outer Controls

-The small size means there’s no room for outer controls, such as manual volume and program controls.
-You won’t be able to adjust to different sound environments with invisible hearing aids.
+The small size means there is little to no room for outer controls, such as volume and program buttons.
+You won’t be able to manually adjust for different sound environments with invisible hearing aids.

 Difficult for Those With Dexterity Issues

 Invisible hearing aids are difficult to place if you have troubles with dexterity.
 Those with arthritis, dexterity issues, or problems with vision may struggle.
-If you don’t insert hearing aids correctly, they won’t work as intended.
+If you don’t insert hearing aids correctly, you will not get the necessary snug seal and they won’t work as intended.

 Need More Frequent Battery Replacement

 The smaller the device, the smaller the battery needs to be to fit inside.
 The smaller the battery, the less power it will provide.
-Invisible hearing aids drain batteries fast.
 Discretion won’t mean much if your ability to hear suddenly diminishes mid-conversation.

 Difficult to Clean and May Need Frequent Repairs